auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_02.md

 $\degree C = \frac{5}{9} \times ( \degree F - 32 )$

-Use the `fixed` and `setprecision` manipulators from the `iomanip` library to format the numeric output, ensuring that the result displays two decimal places.
+Use the `fixed` and `setprecision` manipulators from `iomanip` to format the numeric output, ensuring that the result displays two decimal places.

 #### Sample Input and Output